 Next, we headed to Martinborough.
 This small town is home to some of the best wineries in New Zealand and is renowned for its Pinot Noir.
 Cycling tours and wine tastings are both super popular, as is the classic architecture, like the Martinborough Hotel.
 Reserve your stay at the hotel here.

-If you are looking for an all-day wine tour, check out this top-rated small group tour from Wellington that travels out to the coast and included cellar tours and tastings in Martinborough, a vineyard lunch, a shoreline hike, and dinner at the edge of Lake Onoke.
+If you are looking for an all-day wine tour, check out this top-rated small group tour from Wellington that travels out to the coast and includes cellar tours and tastings in Martinborough, a vineyard lunch, a shoreline hike, and dinner at the edge of Lake Onoke.
 Reserve your all-day tour from Wellington here.
 Or, if it’s just the wineries you are after, check out this five-hour Martinborough Winery Tour, also from Wellington.
 You will visit three wineries and a cheese factory.
 Reserve your Martinborough Winery Tour here.

 If it is cycling you are after, check out this popular Martinborough bike tour that brings you from Wellington and does the Remutaka rail trail.
 Reserve your bike tour here.

-Off the main road stops in the Wairarapa
+Off the main road stops in Wairarapa

-If you have the time or are just out to enjoy the Wairarapa, you might also want to include:
+If you have the time or are just out to enjoy Wairarapa, you might also want to include: